rushatgabhane/Due-Diligence/README.md

 ![Login Page](./img/login1.png)

-- Give DD your preference
+- Give DD your preferences

 DD will match you with users with similar interests

 ![DD Preference](./img/preference1.png)